12cwittwer/acap-sdk-custom-apps/zx_scanner/README.md

 http://<axis_device_ip>/axis-cgi/admin/systemlog.cgi?appname=parkspass_qr_scanner
 ```
 ## Event
   This application takes advantage of the built in AXEvent API.
-Upon each successfull scan of an QR Code, the application will send an event with a SuccessValue field.
-Only 200 responses are read.
+Upon each successfull scan of a QR Code, the application will send an event with a SuccessValue field.
+Only 200 responses are accepted.
 SuccessValue will have different integer values based on the server response messages:

   - 1: "pass found"